 Why oh why did Accolade do this?
 Well, I can think of several reasons but one of them definitely isn’t “to redefine the scrolling beat em up genre”.
 Fully five years since the coin-op first launched we have the Mega Drive version and is most certainly was not worth the wait.
 At its best (namely at the arcades and on the NES), Double Dragon is fun and satisfying.
-At its worst (namely on the Mega Drive) it’s frustrating and amateurish.
+At its worst (namely this, Double Dragon Mega Drive) it’s frustrating and amateurish.

 Music-wise, it’s dull, repetitive and adds absolutely nothing whatsoever to the overall experience.
 Sound effects are even worse with every punch being greeted by the sound you make when scrunching up a crisp packet.
 Same goes with swinging chains and the baseball bat.

-Something this game has over the NES version is the existence of the two-player co-op mode, where you can admittedly gang up on the bad guys with a mate.
+Something this game has over the NES version is the existence of the two-player co-op mode.
+A mode where you can (admittedly) gang up on the bad guys with a mate.
 Until they fight back.
 Sit back and laugh at it all because this is easily one of the worst games I’ve ever played on the 16-bit.
-With games like Streets of Rage already out there, Accolade’s Double Dragon needn’t have bothered.
+With games like Streets of Rage already out there, Double Dragon Mega Drive (or Genesis) needn’t have existed.